-For most of the past several years, Georgia's load growth was largely flat due to such factors as the effects of milder seasonal temperatures, technological advances in today's energy efficient devices, general economic fluctuations, the addition of distributed generation facilities, and the use of demand-side management by our Member Systems.
-However, in
+For most of the past several years, we have seen a relative flattening of Georgia's load growth due to such factors as the effects of milder seasonal temperatures, technological advances in today's energy efficient devices, general economic fluctuations, the addition of distributed generation facilities and the use of demand-side management by our Member Systems.
+However, in 2023, we recorded historically high peak loads in both the summer and winter.
+Our current forecasts project that increases in load growth are likely for the next few years.
+We continue to construct new transmission facilities and modify existing facilities to meet our Member Systems' needs and to achieve our system reliability objectives.